Thursday, November 5, 2009

 We use the following to add to our suet: cornmeal, shelled unsalted peanuts, raisin bread crumbs (whole-wheat or cracked-wheat bread works the best), unsalted shelled sunflower seeds, rolled oats, and/or peanut butter (sparingly).
 Allow the suet to cool completely.
 We wrap our suet cakes in wax paper and keep them in the freezer.
 This way they are ready to use whenever we want.

 Suet feeders are readily available at any pet store or grocery store or you can make your own.
-We make a
+We make a natural log bird feeder which is ideal for this type of suet.

 Once you have determined what type of feeder you will use for your suet mix, you can sit back and enjoy nature.